Federal Work-Study Basics

 - A Federally funded part-time job scheduled around your classes

-- Pays hourly wage from an annual award amount, maximum of 20 hours/week
+- Pays hourly wage from an annual award amount, a maximum of 20 hours/week

 - You are paid directly on a monthly basis